• Skip to primary navigation

 What is Kimchi Jjigae?

-• ½ cup kimchi – use extra fermented or sour kimchi for extra tasty broth!
+• kimchi – use extra fermented or sour kimchi for extra tasty broth!
+The sourness of the kimchi gets cooked down in the broth and will end up making your soup sweet and sour.

-• 2 tablespoons kimchi juice, alter based on how sour you like it – Add this last to get the original acidic taste
+• kimchi juice, alter based on how sour you like it – Add this last to get sour flavor to your soup.

-• ½ can korean tuna – Korean tuna is so delicious because it is extra flavorful and soft.
+• canned korean tuna – Korean tuna is so delicious because it is extra flavorful and soft.
 I also think it doesn’t have a lot of fishy smell.

 Steps to make tuna kimchi jjigae: